nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

    Light Lightness Control Server composition data structure

-In the application, this composition data looks like the following:
+In the application, this composition data looks like this:

 .. code-block:: c